nmalzieu/starky/README.md

 Once a user’s Starknet identity has been linked to the discord server, the Starky backend checks, on a regular basis, if the user’s Starknet wallet matches the Starky module’s specific conditions.
 For the ERC-721 Starky module, for instance, Starky checks if the user owns at least 1 NFT from the collection.

 If the user matches the conditions, Starky gives the configured role to the user.
 If not, it removes the role from the user.

+Other commands available:

+- `/starky-disconnect` for a user to unlink his Starknet wallet to the Discord server
+- `/starky-delete-config` for the admin to remove one of the Starky configurations setup on the Discord server

 # Starky technical components